-This sequence all happened over a two-month span.
-I hear similar stories from people all over the country, as well as witnessing surgical patients in my own practice heal without undergoing the proposed surgery.
+This sequence transpired over a two-month span.
+I have heard similar stories from people all over the country, and witnessed many surgical patients in my own practice heal without undergoing the proposed surgery.

 Surgical patients cancelling surgery

-We are working on paper describing dozens of patients that I had on the surgical schedule who cancelled surgery because their pain dropped to such a low level or disappeared.
+I have watched dozens of patients with surgical pathology that I had on the surgical schedule cancel the procedure because their pain dropped to such a low level or disappeared.
 Examples include:

 - An active sportsman who I urgently added to the surgical schedule because he had only a 4 mm spinal canal. (normal canal diameter is 15 mm and we start considering surgery when the diameter becomes less than 8 or 9 mm) He had been using a wheelchair for several months.
 We had to postpone his surgery because he developed a respiratory infection.
 He had not engaged with the DOC program.
 I insisted that he at least begin using the expressive writing while we were waiting.
 It was during this 3-week delay that he improved.
 His leg pain disappeared and he came out of the the wheelchair.
 He has remained healthy over three years later and he is back in the hills hunting elk.